 - Publish your event and, once you go live, your stream would be broadcasted to all the chosen platforms.

-You can also engage in RTMP streaming via Flutin under the “Custom RTMP” option in the “Channels” section.
+You can also engage in RTMP streaming via Flutin Live under the “Custom RTMP” option in the “Channels” section.
 Then, enter necessary details like your nickname, RTMP server link and stream key and click on “Add custom RTMP”.
 You can thus engage in RTMP streaming via OBS Studio.